Blog

 Community Endangerment in the Second Degree is a Gross Misdemeanor punishable by up to 364 days in jail and a $5,000 fine.

-quick access pistol safe
+vaultek quick access safe

 A Quick Access Gun Safe Offers Secure & Convenient Storage